16" radio station transcription records

 DJs enjoyed a completely open format, with no restrictions other than "No Top 40".

-playing "Dimension X", "X minus 1", "Bradbury 13" and other OTR recordings.
+episodes from "Dimension X", "X minus 1", "Bradbury 13" and "Suspense".

 Inspiration came from the legendary Clyde Clifford on KAAY Little Rock's AM Superstation,